 In Cthulhu Tech this is how Tagers are prepared to bind with their symbiont.
 First, they're practically tortured and emotionally manipulated by their instructors for at least six months, in order to learn how to maintain complete control over their bodies and minds.
 Then, they undergo the Rite of the Sacred Union, a three-day ritual in which they can't eat, drink, or sleep, having to remain focused the entire time.
 If everything goes correctly, they permanently fuse witha monster from beyond space and time.
 If something goes wrong, well...

 The Space Marines from Warhammer 40,000 are the masters of military Training From Hell.
-A typical recruit is about 10 years old when he endures his first trial.
+A typical recruit is a teenager when he endures his first trial.
 These trials are various but always potentially lethal: on a Feral World, the recruit could need to hunt and slay the fiercest predator on the planet, or survive in the outlands for an extended period; he could find himself in a duel with a real battle brother (a hulking monstrosity, eight feet and 800 lbs of carbon hardened bones and pure muscle mass); or the psykers of the Chapter could simply decide to Mind Rape him and see if he survives.
 If the young boy passes the trial, for years he will be gruelingly trained, cut open and stuffed with additional organs (some Chapters shun painkillers and assistance; if he dies from the wounds, he's not a good Neophyte), pumped full of drugs and conditioned by the Chapter Librarian.
-If he survives since his 18th birthday, he will become a full fledged Space Marine.
-Most of the recruits die; the unlucky ones are crippled for life, their mind is shattered and their planet will look at them as the living epithome of failure.
-The real unlucky ones are stripped of their free will and become Servitors to the Chapter officers: Fate Worse Than Death, indeed...
+If he survives past his 18th birthday, he will become a full fledged Space Marine...
+Scout, and from there spend decades fighting until he is deemed worthy of being a Space Marine.
+Most of the recruits die; the unlucky ones are crippled for life, their mind is shattered and their planet will look at them as the living epitome of failure (some chapters use them as servants and support crew, which they're quite good at: no one wants to be the guy who let down the Chapter twice).
+The real unlucky ones are stripped of their free will and become Servitors to the Chapter officers: Fate Worse than Death, indeed...

 And don't think they take just any 10-year-old.
 No, they take only the strongest, most savage kids ten years of survival on the planet has to offer, and often make them fight each other.
-The Black Templars comic has a recruiting battle-brother declare that four such recruits, on one planet, is exceptional good luck.
+The Black Templars comic has a recruiting battle-brother declare that four such recruits, on one planet, is exceptional good luck (though in this case they were all young men).

-Since charms learned by an Infernal is also learned by her Yozi master, this can potentially results in a Training for Hell.
+Since charms learned by an Infernal are also learned by her Yozi master, this can potentially results in a Training for Hell.
 Insert Soviet reversal here.

 Mage: The Ascension features the Golden Chalice, a sub-faction of the Euthanatos that is effectively a fate-bending special operations group.
 Their training is said to be 24 hours a day for two weeks straight, with only the bare essentials of magic to keep contenders from dying.